 Quinnipiac University accepts all U.S. Department of Veterans Affairs (VA) Education and Vocational Rehabilitation and Employment (VR&E) benefits available to eligible veterans and dependents.
 In addition, Quinnipiac is a proud participant of the Yellow Ribbon program, which provides additional funding for eligible students.
-Any student eligible and electing to utilize VA education benefits should apply for a Certificate of Eligibility (COE) via the VA Online Application (VONAPP) website.
+Any student eligible and electing to utilize VA education benefits should apply for a Certificate of Eligibility (COE) at How to Apply for VA Education Benefits (va.gov).
 The COE must be submitted to Quinnipiac’s director of veteran and military affairs prior to the start of classes.
 For more information or questions concerning VA benefits, contact 203-582-8867 or visit Quinnipiac's Veterans and Military Benefits webpage.
 "GI Bill®” is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 Go to benefits.va.gov/gibill for more information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill

 Military Tuition Assistance (TA)

 Quinnipiac University has partnered with the Department of Defense via a Memorandum of Understanding (MOU), which provides eligible active and reserve military members the opportunity to receive TA from their respective service.
 To find out eligibility requirements, service members must visit their military installations’ college office or visit their command career counselor.